cbeauchesne/flask-camp/cms/README.md

   * [ ] all changes related to one document
   * [ ] all changes made by one user
 * [ ] follow list

+## Stack

+Do not re-invent the wheel as a golden rule.
+So it uses :

+* Flask
+* Flask-restful
+* Flask_login
+* SQLAlchemy
+* jsonschema

+And on develpment side :

+* black
+* pylint